Morgul/omega-models/Readme.md

 These are the big ticket items still missing:

-* Automatic IDs - If you don't specify `key: true` in any field, then we should create an AutoID field called `id` for you.
-* `AutoID` field - Currently, this is nebulous; I think we can get away without having special logic in omega models proper; but the backends will need to implement this.
+* `AutoID` field - Backends will need to implement this, where possible.
+What do we do when a backend doesn't support this?
-* `AutoInc` field - No logic in omega-models for this, currently.
-Not sure if the logic belongs here, or in the backend.
+* `AutoInc` field - Backend dependant.

 ## Backends